JonCooperWorks/harness/README.md

 Execution is **cryptographically impossible** without all:
 1. ✓ Exploit encrypted with pentester's public key
+2. ✓ Valid principal signature on unencrypted payload (verified after decryption)
-2. ✓ Valid client signature on expiration + execution arguments
+3. ✓ Valid client signature on expiration + execution arguments
-3. ✓ Expiration has not passed
+4. ✓ Expiration has not passed

 ### Keystore Interface